Oahu Best Beaches

-One of the most well-known beaches on the planet, this 2-mile stretch of white sand and calm turquoise blue ocean fringed by towering high-rise and boutique resorts is located on the south shore of Oahu.
+One of the most well-known beaches on the planet, this 2-mile stretch of white sand and calm turquoise blue ocean fringed by towering high-rises and boutique resorts is located on the South Shore of Oahu.

 From Hilton Hawaiian Village on the west side to Kapi’olani Park in the east, Waikiki is definitely among the most popular travel destinations on the globe.
-Waikiki translates as “spouting waters” in the Hawaiian language, acknowledging the rivers and springs that once flowed into the area.
+Waikiki means spouting waters in Hawaiian, acknowledging the rivers and springs that once flowed into the area.